 For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.Ephesians 2:10

 Sometimes we need encouragement to believe we are a masterpiece.
-At HOPE Missions we want to be our friends’ biggest cheerleader as they seek to be the masterpiece that God created them to be.
+At HOPE Missions, we want to be our friends’ biggest cheerleaders as they seek to be the masterpiece that God created them to be.

 We seek to fulfill our mission by providing breakfast Monday through Saturday as well as a Bible Study on Tuesday and Thursday.
 See Honey’s Place for more details.

 For those we get to know better, we are able to provide copies of important documents, prescription meds, etc., by partnering with agencies across the county.
 Though limited, we do our best to connect them to housing and transportation options, including free bus tickets.